Equivalence of the random intersection graph and G(n,p): Introduction

 The authors in \cite{GpEquivalence} support the conjecture for $3\le \alpha\le 6$ by results concerning threshold functions for some properties of $\Gnm{}{p}$.
 However, it should be pointed out that if there exists $C>0$ such that

 then the expected number of edges in $\Gnm{3}{p}$ tends to a constant or even to infinity.
-Therefore we may expect that the structure of $\Gnm{}{p}$ and $\Gn{\hat{p}}$ differs.
-Namely, though the number of triangles in $\Gnm{2}{p}$ may make dominating contribution, the impact of triangles contained in $\Gnm{3}{p}$ on the structure of the random intersection graph cannot be omitted.
-As an example we may state the fact that for $\alpha=3$ the number of triangles in $\Gnm{}{p}$ and $G(n,\hat{p})$ on the threshold of appearance (i.e. for $p=c/n^{2}$ and $\hat{p}\sim mp^2= c^2/n$) has Poisson distribution with parameters $(c^3+c^6)/3!$ and $c^6/3!$, respectively (see \cite{GpPoissonCliques}).
+Therefore one may expect that the structure of $\Gnm{}{p}$ and $\Gn{\hat{p}}$ differs.
+Namely, though the number of triangles in $\Gnm{2}{p}$ may make dominating contribution, the impact of triangles contained in $\Gnm{3}{p}$ on the structure of a random intersection graph cannot be omitted.
+As an example we may state the fact that for $\alpha=3$ the number of triangles in $\Gnm{}{p}$ and $G(n,\hat{p})$ on the threshold of appearance (i.e. for $p=c/n^{2}$ and $\hat{p}\sim mp^2= c^2/n$) has the Poisson distribution with parameters $(c^3+c^6)/3!$ and $c^6/3!$, respectively (see \cite{GpPoissonCliques}).
 For larger values of $\alpha$ the expected number of triangles in $\Gnm{}{p}$ and $G(n,\hat{p})$ may also differ significantly.
 The same is true for cliques of size four contained in $\Gnm{4}{p}$.
 In fact $\Gnm{k}{p}$ should be rather compared with $G\Hn{k}{\hat{p_k}}$, where $\hat{p_k}$ is approximately the probability that for given $\{v_1,\ldots,v_k\}\subseteq \V$ there exists $w$ such that $V(w)=\{v_1,\ldots,v_k\}$, $\Hn{k}{\hat{p_k}}$ is a $k$-uniform random hypergraph with each edge appearing independently with probability $\hat{p_k}$ and $G\Hn{k}{\hat{p_k}}$ is defined as above.
 The above observation leads us to the conclusion that the equivalence theorem may not be stated for $3\le \alpha\le 6$ in such a general form as it was for $\alpha > 6$.
-Therefore we will draw our attention to the case of monotone properties.
+Therefore we draw our attention to the case of monotone properties.
 The concept of restriction of the equivalence theorems to the class of monotone properties has already been developed while examining the equivalence of $G(n,\hat{p})$ and $G(n,M)$ (see \cite{KsiazkaBollobas,KsiazkaJLR,EREquivalence}).

-The article is organized as follows.
+The article is organised as follows.
 In Section~\ref{SectionResult} we state and discuss the results.
-In Section~\ref{SectionOutline} we outline the proof of the main theorems.
-In Sections~\ref{Sectiondtv} and \ref{SectionCoupling} we prove results needed to complete the proof.
+Basic definitions, auxiliary facts and lemmas are given in Section~\ref{SectionAuxiliary}.
+Section~\ref{SectionCoupling} includes the proof of a lemma which relates $\Gnm{}{p}$ to $\Gn{\hat{p}}$.
+The proofs of the main theorems are given in Section~\ref{SectionOutline}.
+For completeness, the last section called Appendix is added.
+It includes long proofs which have been omitted for clarity of considerations.